 Note: If you fail to file correct information returns or furnish a correct payee statement, you may be subject to a penalty.
-See Failure To File Correct Information Returns by the Due Date (Section 6721) on page 4 and Failure To Furnish Correct Payee Statements (Section 6722) on page 4.
+See Penalties on page 3.

 To determine whether you are required to submit corrections on magnetic media, see Magnetic Media/Electronic Reporting on page 4 and Pub.
 1220.